-I had the pleasure of seeing Dave Gilbert speak for the first time at Rezzed in April this year.
-When asked how he felt about mainstream distribution platforms showing less interest in the adventure genre, he said: “It creates a great opportunity for indies to serve that niche, and do reasonably well if they do it reasonably well.”
+I had the pleasure of seeing Dave Gilbert speak at Rezzed in April.
+When asked how he felt about distribution platforms showing less interest in adventures, he said: “It creates a great opportunity for indies to serve that niche, and do reasonably well if they do it reasonably well.”

 And his development studio, Wadjet Eye Games, is one that does it very well indeed.
 It has gone on to create and publish a range of adventure titles with a huge following of fans after being founded in 2006.
 If you’re a genre fan who hasn’t yet played their latest release Unavowed I’d recommend doing so; it manages to retain what we love about point-and-clicks while adding in some new RPG elements and party mechanics to make it feel new and modern.

 But Unavowed was released over a year ago in August 2018 and there has been little news about what the developer has been up to since.
 This is what Gilbert was at AdventureX to talk about last weekend and it was great to see him take the stage once again.
 Shortly after we arrived for the first day, we headed into the main theatre to take our seats for his presentation titled How a Game Jam Saved My Soul, and what we heard was an inspiring talk about not being afraid to change your mind.